carwin/linenumbers/README.txt

 Q: All the content I input into this formatter comes out wrapped in a <pre>
    tag.
 Why?

-A: Currently, everything is wrapped in a <pre> tag to improve the display of content after it has been passed through the Nodelines formatter.
+A: Currently, everything is wrapped in a <pre> tag by default to improve the display of content after it has been passed through the Linenumbers formatter.
 Each line of text is prepended with it's line number so that the number becomes part of the text.
 This is not a permanent situation.

+   To change this setting, modify the formatter settings and choose a different wrapper.

 -- CONTACT --